wybneu/TweetsDashBoard/README.md

 ## Synopsis
 ###### Motivation
 In recent year, twitter has been a popular way to communicate and spread information.
 Real time tweets dashboard presented on mobile browser is an efficient and useful tool for others to know recent event.
-This dashborad would present the current twitters on the internet by a
+This dashboard would present the current tweets on the internet by a efficient way by providing the tweeted speed per second, per hour, per day and year.
+It also will cost the most positive and negative tweets and list the top 10 tweets for them.
+Customer could easily understanding the current most popular tweets and what's people opinion about them as a data-mining method.
 ###### Orignal
 This is a project I made in Melbourne Unviersity.
 Thanks for my mentor: *Dr Aaron Harwood* and appreciate with my teammate: *Lumina*
 ###### Functional features